Swinger Boundaries: How Swingers Set Rules That Protect Their Relationship

 - Certain situations that are excluded from swinger play

-Experienced swingers always recommend writing hard limits down — writing creates clarity and commitment.
+Experienced members always recommend writing hard limits down - writing creates clarity and commitment.

 Layer 2: Soft Limits in the Swingers Lifestyle

-These are things you're uncertain about as swingers or open to exploring under specific conditions during couple swapping.
-Soft limits live in a grey zone — they might become comfortable as you gain experience at swinger events.
+These are things you're uncertain about in the lifestyle or open to exploring under specific conditions during couple swapping.
+Soft limits live in a grey zone - they might become comfortable as you gain experience at lifestyle events.

 The key for swingers: "I'm curious about this, but I need to check in with you before it happens, and either of us can say stop."